eduNEXT/xblock-mindmap/README.rst

 the maintainers prior to beginning development to maximize the chances of your change being accepted.
 You can start a conversation by creating a new issue on this repo summarizing your idea.

 Translations
 ============
-You can help by translating this component.
+This Xblock is initially available in english and Spanish.
+You can help by translating this component to other languages.
 Follow the steps below:

-1. Create a folder for the translations in ``locale/``, eg: ``locale/es_419/LC_MESSAGES/``, and create your ``text.po`` file with all the translations.
+1. Create a folder for the translations in ``locale/``, eg: ``locale/fr_FR/LC_MESSAGES/``, and create your ``text.po`` file with all the translations.
 2. Run ``make compile_translations``, this will generate the ``.mo`` file.
 3. Create a pull request with your changes!